junipertcy/simpliciality-testing/docs/usage/usage-and-options.rst

    where each element contains a generator for candidate facet proposals at each level.
    It makes backtracking easier because, once we fail at a deeper level and are forced to backtrack, we can continue from some unexplored branch (i.e., the next item in the generator).

-% In general, we find that (1) degrees are fixed, the larger the avg sizes, the
-% slower the computation; (2) if sizes take Poisson, uniform degrees is slower;
-% (3) if degrees take Poisson, the larger the uniform s, the faster the
-% computation.